 (5) Genesis is entitled to make the supplementary performance which is owed contingent on the contracting partner paying the purchase price which is due.
 However, the contracting partner is entitled to retain a part of the purchase price which is reasonable when considering the defect.

 (6) The contracting partner must provide Genesis with the necessary time and opportunity to carry out the supplementary performance which is owed.
 In particular, it must hand over the goods which are being objected to for inspection purposes.
-In case of a replacement delivery, the contracting partner must return the defective item to Genesis in accordance with the statutory regulations.
+In case of a replacement delivery, the contracting partner must, as a rule, return the defective item to Genesis in accordance with the statutory regulations.

-(7) The necessary expenses for the purpose of inspection and supplementary performance, in particular transport, delivery, work and material costs shall be borne by Genesis, provided that a defect is actually present.
+(7) The necessary expenses for the purpose of inspection and supplementary performance, in particular transport, delivery, work and material costs shall be borne by Genesis, provided that a defect is actually present and in accordance with the provisions in the agreed warranty terms.
 However, should a defect correction request of the contracting partner be shown to be unjustified, Genesis can request that the contracting partner reimburses the costs which are incurred as a result.

 (9) Should the supplementary performance have failed or should a reasonable deadline for supplementary performance to be set by the contracting partner have expired fruitlessly or should this not be required in accordance with the statutory regulations, the contracting partner can rescind the sales agreement or reduce the purchase price.
 However, no right of rescission exists in the case of minor defects.